 Import machine from a GitHub URL

 If you want to quickly import a machine, or multiple machines, from a GitHub file without syncing, you can import from a GitHub URL.

 - Open a file containing one or more machines on GitHub.

 - Modify the URL in the browser’s address bar to replace the

 - The editor will then display your imported machine.

 - Save the machine to enable editing and easily find your machine in your projects later.

-Importing from a GitHub URL works with files in any branch in your private repositories, any public repositories, and any files in pull requests.
+Importing from a GitHub URL works with files in any branch in your private repositories, public repositories, and files in pull requests.